ShaanSharma3/Handloom_ECOMMERCE/README.md

 Optimized for desktops, tablets, and mobile devices to ensure a smooth shopping experience everywhere.

 🎨 Customizable UI
-Built with React.js, making the interface flexible and easily brandable to suit any business identity.
+Built with React.js, making the interface flexible and easily brandable to suit any business identity